 You’ll have the option to transfer to one of our overseas campuses in Mauritius or Dubai for a year (or more) of your studies.

 We’ll match you with professional legal bodies and practitioners who will help you develop specialist mooting and mediation skills.
 You’ll have the opportunity to take part in national and international mooting and mediation competitions.
 You can also experience the buzz and atmosphere of the court room in our specialist chambers located inside Hendon Town Hall, which was built in 1901.

 You’ll have the opportunity to gain hands-on work experience with work-based and skills-based modules that will help you prepare practically and professionally for your career.

 You’ll be at the heart of legal innovation, with plenty of support from tutors who are nationally and internationally-recognised experts in their chosen fields of law.

-Due to the evolving situation as regards COVID19, some or all of the work placements we normally make available to our law students may be suspended in 2020-21.
+Due to the evolving situation as regards COVID-19, some or all of the work placements we normally make available to our law students may be suspended in 2021/22.
 However we are working in consultation with our professional partners to develop online work placements until it is safe to resume placements in person.